asuh/forage/README.md

 ### Build commands

-* `yarn build` — Compile and optimize the files in your assets directory
+* `yarn run build` — Compile and optimize the files in your assets directory
-* `yarn dev` — Compile assets when file changes are made using Vite's hot module reload
+* `yarn run dev` — Compile assets when file changes are made using Vite's hot module reload

 ### Lightning CSS (optional)